19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 ### Narrative Explanation Of Gritty XP

-PCs get XP primarily by passively absorbing magic.
+PCs get XP primarily by exposure to ancient magic.
 This is what allows them to gain [Abilities](../The%20Ability%20Scores/Ability%20Scores.md) so much faster than, say, a fighter practicing on training dummies.
-Making your own magic items or potions applies XP one tier down (1000-25000 coins is 1 XP, 25000+ is 3 XP, there is no 10 XP).

 ### Expected Wealth By Level